alterNERDtive/EDDiscovery-wiki/Configuration-Options.md

 # USER

-* -NRW or -NoRepositionWindow : Use default window positions, don't load at previous positions
+* -NRW or -NoRepositionWindow : Use default window positions, don't load at previous positions.
+Same as holding down shift during program start.

 * -Portable : Store data in same folder as executable.
 If you use this, the EDDiscovery folder must be user writable.